brasofilo/Private-Comments-in-CPT/README.md

 * WordPress version 3.4 and later (not tested with previous versions)

 ## Installation
- - Add your CPTs using a filter like so:
+ - Define the custom post types using the `internal_comments_cpt` filter:
 ```
 add_filter( 'internal_comments_cpt', 'my_ic_cpts');
 function my_ic_cpts( $cpt_arr ){
 	return array('some_cpt_slug', 'some_other_cpt_slug');
 }
 ```
- - use `helper-cpt.php` to create a test post type
+ - The `helper-cpt.php` can be used to create a test post type

 ## Other Notes
 ### References